Square roots of complexified quaternions: Real quaternions and Clifford algebras

-There are four kinds of real non-commutative quaternions~\cite{Opfer2017} as listed in Table~\ref{table:1}.
+There are four kinds of real non-commutative quaternions~\cite{Opfer2017} as listed in Table~\ref{table:1}, which also includes isomorphisms between quaternionic and Clifford algebra basis elements that will appear useful later.
+In the Table~\ref{table:multiplication}, respective multiplication tables of basis elements are presented.
 The main difference comes from combinations of signs of squared quaternionic basis vectors $\ii$, $\jj$, and $\kk$.
-The Table also includes isomorphisms between quaternionic and Clifford algebras that will appear useful later.
-Also, in the Table~\ref{table:1} presented isomorphisms may be applied in computations by quaternions with the help of Clifford algebra computer program.\footnote{In paper~\cite{Dargys-Acus2020}, for split quaternions we have used different isomorphic algebra, namely, \cl{1}{1}, instead of \cl{2}{0}.
-As we shall see the latter allows to represent all complexified quaternions by same 3D Clifford algebra.} The Table~\ref{table:1} also shows that the quaternion~$q$ in both the Clifford algebra (CA) $\cl{p}{q}$ and the quaternionic algebra (QA) may be represented similarly, where the coefficients are real numbers, $q_i\in\bbR$, that may be considered to be equal in both algebras. $\e{1}$ and $\e{2}$ are orthonormal CA basis vectors, and $\e{12}=\e{1}\wedge\e{2}$ is a bivector which represents a unit oriented plane constructed by outer product of $\e{1}$ and $\e{2}$ \cite{Lounesto97}.
-Thus, the main difference between the two algebras comes from understanding of the vector space: In CA the vector space 2-dimensional while in QA the space is assumed to be 3-dimensional.
-In QA, to represent coordinate plane the vector $\kk$ is used.
+Also, the isomorphisms presented in the Table~\ref{table:1} may be useful in quaternionic computations by Clifford algebra computer programs.\footnote{For real split quaternions we have used different isomorphic algebra, namely, \cl{2}{0}, instead of \cl{1}{1} as proposed in~\cite{Opfer2017}.
+As we shall see later, \cl{2}{0} allows to represent all complexified quaternions by \cl{3}{0} algebra only.} The Table~\ref{table:1} shows that the quaternion~$q$ in both the Clifford algebra (CA) $\cl{p}{q}$ and the quaternion algebra (QA) may be represented similarly,

-The quaternion frequently is written in a sum $q=q_s+q_v$, where $q_s=q_0$ and $q_v=q_1\ii+q_2\jj+q_3\kk$ are called quaternionic scalar and vector parts, respectively.
-The conjugate quaternion $q^{*}$ is defined by $q^{*}=q_s-q_v=q_0-q_1\ii-q_2\jj-q_3\kk$.
-Then, the {norm squared of a quaternion is $q^{*}q=qq^{*}>0$ and the norm itself, $|q|$ is defined as a positive root of norm squared, $|q|=\sqrt{qq^{*}}$.
-For Hamilton quaternions norm squared is always positive, $q^{*}q=q_0^2+q_1^2+q_2^2+q_3^2>0$.
-The inverse of quaternion is defined by $q^{-1}=q^{*}/(q^{*}q)$ that always exists for Hamilton quaternion.
-For remaining quaternions (coquaternion, nectorine and conectorine) the norm squared $qq^{*}$ may be negative or zero.
-In such a case the norm $|q|$ may be complex number or zero.
-Quaternion with zero norm has no inverse.
-Following \cite{Sangwine2011}, in such cases we shall refer to $\sqrt{|q^{*}q|}$ as a semi-norm.
-In case of biquaternion the positive norm $|Q|$ can be constructed as shown below.
-In the next section complexified quaternions, i.e. quaternions with complex coefficients, are considered.